magnetsystems/r2m-sdk-android/README.md

 - Marshaling and unmarshaling JSON data
 - Enforcing type safety by converting JSON data

+Documentation for the rest2mobile SDK for Android is hosted at [Magnet rest2mobile wiki] (https://github.com/magnetsystems/rest2mobile/wiki)

 This SDK is licensed under the terms of the [Magnet Software License Agreement](http://www.magnet.com/resources/tos.html).
-See [LICENSE](https://github.com/magnetsystems/magnet-sdk-android/blob/master/LICENSE) file for full details.

-Documentation for the rest2mobile SDK for Android is hosted at [Magnet rest2mobile wiki] (https://github.com/magnetsystems/rest2mobile/wiki)

-# License
-The Magnet Mobile Server SDK for Android is licensed under the terms of the [Magnet Software License Agreement](http://www.magnet.com/resources/tos.html).
-See [LICENSE](https://github.com/magnetsystems/magnet-sdk-android/blob/master/LICENSE) file for full details.
+See the [LICENSE](https://github.com/magnetsystems/magnet-sdk-android/blob/master/LICENSE) file for full details.